 If these conservative treatments don’t work, surgery may be necessary to remove the bunion or realign the bones in your foot.

-Flat feet can make your foot longer.
+Flat feet can make your feet longer.
 Your feet do get flatter with age.
 When the arch collapses, this results in a longer foot.
-Flat feet can also cause problems with balance and stability, which can lead to falls and injuries.
-If you have flat feet, it’s important to obtain orthotics to help elevate the arch and rebalance the foot.

 SHARE THIS PIN!